Algiuxs/vkmod_lib_builder/README.md

-An vulkan mod library builder for android Minecraft java edition on Amethyst.
+An vulkan mod library builder for android, only for Minecraft java edition on Amethyst arm64-v8a.
 Check actions for builds.